boazbk/tcs/lec_07_other_models.md

 ![We can describe an algorithm at different levels of granularity/detail and precision.
 At the highest level we just write the idea in words, omitting all details on representation and implementation.
 In the intermediate level (also known as _implementation_ or _pseudocode_) we give enough details of the implementation that would allow someone to derive it, though we still fall short of providing the full code.
 The lowest level is where the actual code or mathematical description is fully spelled out.
 These different levels of detail all have their uses, and moving between them is one of the most important skills for a computer scientist. ](../figure/levelsofdescription.png){#levelsdescfig .class width=300px height=300px}

-While initially we might have described NAND, NAND++, and NAND<< programs at the full formal level (and the [NAND website](http://www.nandpl.org) contains more such examples), as the course continues we will move to implementation and high level description.
+While initially we might have described NAND, NAND-TM, and NAND<< programs at the full formal level (and the [NAND website](http://www.nandpl.org) contains more such examples), as the course continues we will move to implementation and high level description.
 After all, our focus is typically not to use these models for actual computation, but rather to analyze the general phenomenon of  computation.
 That said, if you don't understand how the high level description translates to an actual implementation, you should always feel welcome to ask for more details of your teachers and teaching fellows.